danialgoodwin/idea/ultimate-keyboard.md

 In order to simplify the keyboard layout, the following keys will be removed:
 - 'Caps Lock'.
 Reason: Never needed
 - 'Insert'.
-Reason: Never needed
+Reason: Very rarely needed
 - 'Page Up'.
 Reason: Use 'alt+up' instead
 - 'Page Down'.
 Reason: Use 'alt+down' instead
 - 'Home'.
 Reason: Use 'alt+left' instead